Jonas Vingegaard: 2024: crash, hospitalization, Tour runner-up

-2025
+2025: Tour runner-up and Vuelta win

 Vingegaard opened his season at the 2025 Volta ao Algarve, overturning a 20‑second deficit on the final uphill time trial to win both the stage and the general classification—his third successive victory in his first race of the year.
 This was his first victory in over 6 months, and the third year in a row where he won his opening race of the season.

-Vingegaard (left) climbing Mont Ventoux in front of race leader Tadej Pogačar on stage 16 of the 2025 Tour de France.
+Vingegaard (left) climbing in front of race leader Tadej Pogačar on stage 14 of the 2025 Tour de France.

 At Paris–Nice a hailstorm halted stage four with 45 kilometres remaining; when racing resumed Vingegaard finished second to João Almeida and took the overall lead.
 He crashed 24 hours later on stage five, sustaining a concussion, a cut lip and a wrist injury.
 Losing 26 seconds, he ceded the yellow jersey to team‑mate Matteo Jorgenson and withdrew before stage six.

 Vingegaard returned to racing at the 2025 Critérium du Dauphiné, finishing second overall, 59 seconds behind Tadej Pogačar.
 He had earlier placed second to Remco Evenepoel in the stage‑three individual time trial and recorded three successive runner‑up finishes on the Alpine summit stages.

 Vingegaard wearing the red leader's jersey at the 2025 Vuelta a España.

 At the 2025 Tour de France, Vingegaard remained incident‑free through the opening flat stages but lost 1:03 to Pogačar after finishing 13th in the stage‑four time trial.
 He held the Slovenian's wheel over the next several days, yet conceded a further 2:07 on the first summit finish to Hautacam.
 A mountain time trial to Peyragudes on stage 13 extended his deficit to more than four minutes.
 Vingegaard attacked repeatedly on Mont Ventoux and again on the Alpine queen stage over the Col de la Madeleine and Col de la Loze, but Pogačar stayed on his wheel and beat him to the line on both occasions.
 Stage 19 was shortened after route changes to bypass livestock‑health restrictions on the Col des Saisies, and the revised course finished at La Plagne.
 Vingegaard outsprinted Pogačar there but was second to stage winner Thymen Arensman.
 He finished the Tour second overall, 4 minutes 24 seconds behind Pogačar—his fifth consecutive top‑two placing at the race.